 What are Discretionary payments?

-Discretionary Housing Payment and Discretionary Council Tax Support are additional help you can apply for if you are already getting Housing Benefit, Council Tax Reduction or Universal Credit Housing Element.
+Discretionary Housing Payment and Discretionary Council Tax Support are additional help you can apply for if you are already getting Housing Benefit, Universal Credit Housing Element, Council Tax Support.

 How do we calculate entitlement?